colinmichaellynch/Nutrient-Allocation-in-Leaf-Cutter-Ants/README.md

   * In the simulated case, there are specialists that focus on one food item or the other, but there are also a lot of cases where ants generalize and forage from both food items, which smooths out the correlation.

-  * The relationship between a virtual ant's threshold for one food item or the other determines where they land on this plot:
+  * The relationship between a virtual ant's threshold for one food item or the other determines where they land on this distribution.
+The differences in the thresholds determine how specialized an individual is on one food item or the other, while the sum determines how often they forage.

   threshold

-  * Conversely, the distribution virtual ants without response threshold (and thus choose food item
+  * Conversely, virtual ants that choose food items randomly create a differently-shaped distribution, and thus we suspect that the real ants are not behaving randomly: